-In recognition of the diverse approaches to the study of humanity that anthropology involves, the department offers introductory courses in each of the principal branches of the discipline: biological anthropology, archaeology, cultural and lingustic anthropology.
+The department offers introductory courses in each of the principal fields of the discipline: biological anthropology, archaeology, cultural anthropology, and linguistic anthropology.
 These courses are designed for beginning students and assume no previous knowledge of the discipline.
-They provide avenues to more intensive and specialized study in each of these areas.
+They provide avenues to more intensive and specialized study in each of these fields.
 All of them, beginning from distinct sets of questions, converge on the central and fundamental issue of what it means to be human.